Crystal Lattice Structure Visualizer Back

 This tool is intended for education and learning, to deepen the basic understanding of crystal structures.
 Actual material design requires more precise first-principles calculations or molecular dynamics simulations.
 However, it is useful as an auxiliary tool for intuitively grasping the relationship between lattice constants and packing fractions.

-The main formulas are displayed in the 'Physical Model Overview' section at the top of the screen.
-For example, BCC is expressed as a = 4r/√3, and FCC as a = 4r/√2, with numerical values automatically calculated according to slider operations.
-Detailed derivation processes can also be referenced from the help button.
+The main formulas are displayed in the theory section near the top of the page.
+For example, BCC is expressed as a = 4r/√3 and FCC as a = 4r/√2.
+The numeric fields update from the selected structure's geometric relationship.

 Real-World Applications